-- Advocacy and Campaigning: We influence Government, the NHS, other local and national bodies and the general public in the interests of people who have been bereaved, including underserved and diverse communities.
+- Advocacy and Campaigning: We influence Government, the NHS, other local and national bodies and the general public to improve the lives of people who have been bereaved, including underserved and diverse communities.

-- Championing research and evidence: We gather and disseminate evidence of the impact of bereavement and bereavement support to enhance practice and services.
+- Championing research and evidence: We gather and disseminate evidence of the impact of bereavement and bereavement support to strengthen practice and services.
 This includes learning and good practice from members and supporting evidence based practice.

-Our work is largely focused in England, and we collaborate closely with colleagues in Northern Ireland, Scotland and Wales on matters affecting bereaved people and those working with them, to ensure a consistent voice for support for bereaved people across the UK.
+Our work is largely focused in England, and we collaborate closely with colleagues in Northern Ireland, Scotland and Wales on devolved matters affecting bereaved people and those working with them, to ensure a consistent voice for support for bereaved people across the UK.

 The National Bereavement Alliance grew out of an advisory group formed by the Department of Health in 2009, to advise on bereavement care within the End of Life Care Strategy.
 After several years, that advisory group had fulfilled its role but there was an appetite from the organisations around the table to continue meeting, and to invite others to collaborate with them to provide an integrated voice for bereavement services.

 Since 2012, the National Bereavement Alliance has provided the opportunity for bereavement organisations to meet to discuss policy and practice issues affecting bereaved people.
 In 2013, the Alliance consulted widely on how bereavement care could be improved, and in 2014 we published Life after Death, setting out six steps towards better support.
 This has formed the basis of our policy work since then.

 In 2016 we were fortunate to gain two years’ funding from Macmillan Cancer Care to establish the Alliance on a more secure footing.